Agent Sessions

 processedAt == null

-wake(sessionId) can stay small.
+This is the reason wake(sessionId) can stay small.

 Orchestration does not need to carry the whole prompt payload because the session already contains the unprocessed work.